 While at it, become unusually critical of WiFi passwords for hotspots you intend to connect to.
-And just in case you trusted your favourite local restaurant because it uses a WiFi password, find out how easily accessible the password is.
-It should ring a WORRYING bell if it is easy to acquire and use.
+And just in case you trusted your favorite local restaurant because it uses a WiFi password, find out how easily accessible the password is.
+It should ring a worrying bell if it is easy to acquire and use.

 If it is all about getting one from the manager at the counter, then you are SCREWED.
 Most restaurants and bars actually display WiFi passwords right at the counter!

 2. Watch Out for Duplicate and Spooky WiFi Hotspot Names

 Duplicate hotspot names are warning signs that hackers have set up a SPOOKY hotspot name and are eagerly waiting for you to log in by mistake!
 You will be redirected to internet locations manned by the tricksters in question.
 While there you will be monitored and have your CREDENTIALS compromised.

 You should also watch out for enticing hotspot names like Free Wifi.
 They are usually HOAXES, re-directing you to rogue sites.

 Of course, some enticing names represent genuine hotspots, but it is no crime to question them.

 3. Use Virtual Private Networks

 Use virtual private networks (VPN) software.
 Much as VPNs can also take the role of the man in the middle attacks, they are better bets than getting tricked unknowingly by hackers.

 Take time to acquire a trusted VPN software, which is usually a onetime installation.
 It should offer a trusted degree of protection and anonymity.